apache/bigtop/bigtop-deploy/juju/hadoop-spark/README.md

     * Colocated on the NameNode unit
   * Slave (DataNode and NodeManager)
     * 3 separate units
-  * Spark
-  * Plugin (Facilitates communication with the Hadoop cluster)
-    * Colocated on the Spark unit
-  * Client (Hadoop endpoint)
-    * Colocated on the Spark unit
+  * Spark (Master in yarn-client mode)
   * Zookeeper
     * 3 separate units
+  * Client (Hadoop endpoint)
+  * Plugin (Facilitates communication with the Hadoop cluster)
+    * Colocated on the Spark and Client units
   * Ganglia (Web interface for monitoring cluster metrics)
+    * Colocated on the Client unit
   * Rsyslog (Aggregate cluster syslog events in a single location)
-    * Colocated on the Ganglia unit
+    * Colocated on the Client unit

 Deploying this bundle results in a fully configured Apache Bigtop cluster on any supported cloud, which can be scaled to meet workload